Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 People are reluctant to changes.
 Nobody wants to learn a new thing just because it provides slightly better solution.
 Instead they want it to be significantly better than the existing one.

-Therefore, an idea which is solving a problem which people face in their day to day life and the solution is 10 times better than the current way then odds are very much in your favor.

 But there is another side.
 The type of problem which you are solving also matters.

 In a recent [podcast](https://www.youtube.com/watch?v=FJeChzaqFos) of Shane Parish this idea was discussed.